 - Costco Anywhere Visa® Card by Citi: 3% back on restaurants (3% return on spending)

 Based on the numbers, the Citi Prestige is the most rewarding card for dining purchases.
 But the American Express® Gold Card or the Chase Sapphire Reserve® could be a better option for you if you prefer to earn Amex or Chase points.
-Citi ThankYou points can be transferred to 14 airline transfer partners including Cathay Pacific, JetBlue, and Virgin Atlantic, but Amex and Chase's loyalty programs partner with airlines and hotels that are arguably more useful for many US-based travelers, such as British Airways, Delta, and Marriott with Amex and Hyatt, United, and Southwest with Chase.
-In fact, The Points Guy values Citi points (1.7 cents per point) a bit lower than Amex and Chase points (2 cents each)
+You can transfer Citi ThankYou points to over a dozen airline transfer partners including Cathay Pacific, JetBlue, and Virgin Atlantic, but Amex and Chase's loyalty programs partner with airlines and hotels that are arguably more useful for many US-based travelers, such as British Airways, Delta, and Marriott with Amex and Hyatt, United, and Southwest with Chase.
+In fact, Insider values Citi points (1.6 cents per point) a bit lower than Amex and Chase points (1.8 cents each)

 If you have a car, gas is a big spending category — and it's one that many cash-back cards pay out big rewards on.

-- American Express® Business Gold Card: 4 points per dollar spent at the two categories where you spend the most each month, including U.S. gas stations, on up to $150,000 per calendar year, then 1 point per dollar (8% return on spending)
+- American Express® Business Gold Card : 4 points per dollar spent at the two categories where you spend the most each month, including U.S. gas stations, on up to $150,000 per calendar year, then 1 point per dollar (7.2% return on spending)

-- Citi Premier® Card: 3 points per dollar spent on air travel and gas stations (5.2% return on spending)
+- Citi Premier® Card: 3 points per dollar spent on restaurants, supermarkets, air travel, hotels, and gas stations (4.8% return on spending)

 - Costco Anywhere Visa card: 4% back on eligible gas purchases on the first $7,000 spent per year, then 1% (4% return on spending)